TL;DR (Quick-Answer Box)

 Making it was fairly straightforward.
 The batter came together easily.
 I used a traditional Bundt pan and needed the full 45 minutes to get this baked—I checked it at 35 and it was still very wet.
 The finished cake didn’t quite fill the pan and there was a bit of doming and cracking, but once the glaze was added it all settled down and turned out beautifully.

 When I was making the glaze, the sugar never became smooth and shiny, which is why mine didn’t look exactly like the photo—the glaze ended up a bit cloudy and crunchy rather than shiny.
 It still looked nice, so I didn’t mind, but I wonder if granulated is the right type of sugar for this or I just went about it the wrong way.
 I kept it on a low heat for 10 minutes and was getting nowhere, so I raised the heat to medium and it seemed to be getting thereafter another 5 minutes but still crystallized as it cooled on the cake.
 I had 225 ml of the prepared glaze, so I measured out 170 ml for the bottom and 35 ml for brushing on top.
-This ratio worked well—the cake soaked up all the syrup without getting sodden and there was more than enough left to coat the top of the cake.
+This ratio worked well—the cake soaked up all the syrup without getting sodden, and there was more than enough left to coat the top of the cake.

 About David Leite

-I count myself lucky to have received three James Beard Awards for my writing as well as for Leite’s Culinaria.
-My work has also appeared in The New York Times, Martha Stewart Living, Saveur, Bon Appรฉtit, Gourmet, Food & Wine, Yankee, Los Angeles Times, Chicago Tribune, The Washington Post, and more.
+I’ve received three James Beard Awards for my writing as well as for Leite’s Culinaria.
+I’m the author of The New Portuguese Table and Notes on a Banana.
+For more than 25 years, I’ve been developing and testing recipes for my site, my books, and publications.
+My work has also appeared in the New York Times, Martha Stewart Living, Saveur, Bon Appétit, Gourmet, Food & Wine, Yankee, Los Angeles Times, Chicago Tribune, Washington Post, and more.
+I’m also a cooking teacher, memoirist, and inveterate cat lady.

 Leave a comment